-By Michael Holland
+By Michael Holland –

-Some leaders cause so much frustration your employees dream of how you will look when they finally tell you they are leaving for another job.
+Some leaders cause so much frustration with their employees, they dream of how you will look when they finally tell you they are leaving for another job.

 Meaning you are not listening to them.
 You either assume you know what they are thinking or you’re too arrogant to care.

 Remedy: Ask them the question: What is the story going on in their head regarding a situation, event, conversation, their future, etc.

 You change the purpose each week – maybe each day – without a long term perspective of where you want the team to head.

 Remedy: Paint the picture for the destination you are leading towards.
-Even if it’s only 3 months out, it still a destination in your head and not in theirs.
-Everyone wants to know where they’re going.
+Even if it’s only 3 months out, it’s still a destination in your head and not in theirs.

-Your Time is More Important – You continually cancel your employees’ one-on-one meetings or cut them down to 10 minutes because of blah, blah, blah reasons.
+You continually cancel your employees’ one-on-one meetings or cut them down to 10 minutes because of blah, blah, blah reasons.
 No one cares about your reasons.

 Remedy: Determine you want to lead well and that the one-on-ones are as important as a meeting with the CEO or tell your employees you just are not going to do any one-on-one meetings.
-At a minimum you will meet the expectation of that commitment.

 Either get on the bus and realize leading people is your job or man-up and relinquish your job to someone who will try to lead well.
 And as you give up the job make sure to also give up all the entitlements, compensation and perks that you so relish in your life.